dgesteves/journey-tree/README.md

   blocking the event loop.
 - Code should be easy scalable and maintainable for future iterations of development.
 - `React hooks` are transformed in to `costume hooks` to be easier to test.
+- Should have more integration tests but what is done it should be more than enough to check how I test my code.

 Documentation: